degville/docs-cloud/en/install-maas.md

 For more information on the different states and actions for a node, see [Node actions][nodeactions] in the MAAS documentation.

-We're now almost at the stage where we can let Juju do it's thing.
+We're now almost at the stage where we can let Juju do its thing.
 But before we take that next step, we're going to rename and `tag` the newly added nodes so that we can instruct Juju which machines to use for which purpose.

-To change the name of a node, select it from the `Nodes` page and use the editable name field in the top right - all nodes must end with `.maas`.
+To change the name of a node, select it from the `Nodes` page and use the editable name field in the top right.
+All nodes will automatically be suffixed with `.maas`.
 Click on `Save` to fix the change.

 Tags are normally used to identify nodes with specific hardware, such GPUs for GPU-accelerated CUDA processing.
 This allows Juju to target these capabilities when deploying applications that may use them.
-But they can also be used for organisational and management purposes, which is who we're going to use them.
-We're going to add a `compute` tag to the four Compute nodes, and a `juju` tag to the node that will act as the Juju controller.
+But they can also be used for organisational and management purposes.
+This is how we're going to use them, by adding a `compute` tag to the four Compute nodes and a `juju` tag to the node that will act as the Juju controller.

-Tags are added from the `Machine summary` section of the sane individual node page we used to rename a node.
+Tags are added from the `Machine summary` section of the same individual node page we used to rename a node.
 Click `Edit` on this section and look for `Tags`.
 A tag is added by entering a name for the tag in the empty field and clicking `Save changes`.